Calcifer777/C-11-Primer-Notes/System Programming in C.md

 Use `"x"` to force the function to fail if the file already exist, instead of overwriting it.

-Returns NULL if the file does not exist.
+Returns NULL if the file is opened in read mode but it does not exist.

-### `rename`

-Changes the name of the file or directory specified by oldname to newname.

-This is an operation performed directly on a file; No streams are involved in the operation.

-If oldname and newname specify different paths and this is supported by the system, the file is moved to the new location.

-### `remove`

-Deletes the file whose name is specified in filename.
-If the file is successfully deleted, a zero value is returned.
-On failure, a nonzero value is returned.

 ### `fseek`